Brighton & Hove Armed Forces Community Covenant

 The Brighton & Hove Armed Forces Community Covenant was signed at a Full Council meeting on 31 January 2013, and a Civil Military Partnership Board was put in place.

-Brighton and Hove City Council has received the Bronze award from the Armed Forces Covenant Recognition Scheme (ERS) in September 2017.
+Brighton & Hove City Council has received the Silver award from the Defence Employer Recognition Scheme (ERS) in November 2018.

 The board was established to provide the necessary co-ordinating role for implementing the covenant.
-The board meets 3 times a year and membership consists of representatives from the Ministry of Defence (MoD), armed forces organisations and charities, local statutory and voluntary sector partners.
+The board meets twice a year.
+Membership consists of representatives from the Ministry of Defence (MoD), armed forces organisations and charities, local statutory and voluntary sector partners.

 Grants for up to £20,000 for community integration and local delivery of services.